-On 6 October 2023 the Group issued \$800 million in aggregate principal amount of 9.50% senior secured notes (the "Original Existing Notes") pursuant to an indenture between, among others, the Issuer (WE Soda Investments Holding), the guarantors (WE Soda, Kazan Soda, Ciner Kimya) named therein, U.S. Bank Trustees Limited as trustee, Kroll Trustee Services Limited as general security agent and Denizbank A.Ş. as Turkish security agent (the "Existing Indenture").
+On 6 October 2023 the Group issued \$800 million in aggregate principal amount of 9.50% senior secured notes (the "Original Existing Notes") pursuant to an indenture between, among others, the Issuer (WE Soda Investments Holding), the guarantors (WE Soda, Kazan Soda, Ciner Kimya) named therein, U.S. Bank Trustees Limited as trustee.
+Kroll Trustee Services Limited as general security agent and Denizbank A.S. as Turkish security agent (the "Existing Indenture").
 Additionally, on 14 December 2023, the Group privately placed \$180 million in aggregate principal amount of 9.50% senior secured notes (the "Subsequent Existing Notes" and, together with the Original Existing Notes, the "Existing Notes") pursuant to the Existing Indenture.
-The Existing Notes are guaranteed by the same guarantors of the Notes (the "Existing Notes Syears maturity.
+The Existing Notes are guaranteed by the same guarantors of the Notes (the "Existing Notes Guarantees") and are secured by the same collateral as the Notes, All of the Notes have 5 years maturity.